 Eyelids pried opened abruptly revealing unfocused pale green eyes.

-The dog was next to her, head lowered and spine arched.
-He was growling lowly.
+The dog was next to her, head lowered and spine arched, growling lowly.

 The woman rose up immediately from her reclined position on the dusty bed, nerves going off like fireworks.
 Her hearing sharpened to such lengths that she swore she could hear a pin drop.